Faster Ray Tracing through Hierarchy Cut Code: Conclusion

 \section{Conclusion}

-In this parer, we present hierarchy cut code in solving the negative impact of bounding drift on ray reordering technique.
-By encoding the rays based on a BVH cut, we avoid the performance drawback caused by bounding drift.
-Hierarchically accumulated density enables code to automatically adapt to areas with dense meshes.
-For which our method obtains better tracing performance and higher robustness.
-Besides, multi-level hierarchy cut code reaches the similar performance with half sorting key length.
-In addition, we analyze and address the issue that ordinary reordering techniques cannot benefit from longer sorting keys.
-These results prove that a more versatile reordering effect can be obtained by directly targeting the accelerated structure encoding regardless of the spatial position.
-This should be an important guidance for the further reordering technique development.
+In this paper, we introduce the hierarchy cut code and multi-level hierarchy cut code as solutions to mitigate the negative impact of boundary drift on ray reordering techniques.
+By encoding rays based on the cut of BVH, we effectively address the performance issues caused by boundary drift.
+The hierarchical accumulation of density within the code enables it to automatically adapt to areas with dense meshes, resulting in improved tracing performance and higher robustness.
+Furthermore, our multi-level hierarchy cut code achieves similar performance to other methods while using only half the sorting key length.
+This highlights the efficiency and effectiveness of our encoding scheme in reducing the encoding overhead.
+Additionally, we analyze and tackle the issue faced by ordinary reordering techniques, which fail to benefit significantly from longer sorting keys.
+Our results demonstrate that targeting the encoding of the acceleration structure, regardless of the spatial position, can yield more versatile and effective reordering effects.
+This finding provides important guidance for the further development of ray reordering techniques in the field.